Wiggins Memorial Library Handbook for University Faculty 2024-2025

 8. Copyright notice will appear on the screen in the electronic reserves system and on copies of reserve readings to indicate that materials may be covered by copyright law.
 Appropriate citations or attributions to sources will be included for electronic files.

-9. Access will be limited to authenticated Campbell University users for each course.
+9. Access will be limited to authenticated Campbell University users for each course, andinstructors will provide students in the class a username and password they will useto access the eReserve.

 10. Authenticated users may make one copy of an item for study, research, or other educational purposes.
 No further transmission of any electronic reserve material is permitted.